 To make 40,000 dollars a year pay work, my advice to you is that you need to evade debts at all costs.

 Further, keep your expenses and expenditure low, be resourceful and, find other ways you could use to increase your income and you’d be surprised at how much you could really save and invest for the future.
-And you have kids at home, teach them how to make money at young age.

 Let them earn their allowances and marvel at how easier this will help you save more by spending less on toys and school trips.